Onekama, Michigan

 Onekama (/oʊˈnɛkəmə/ oh-NEK-ə-mə) is a village in Manistee County in the U.S. state of Michigan.
 The population was 399 at the 2020 census.
-The village is located on the shores of Portage Lake and is surrounded by Onekama Township.
-The town's name is derived from "Ona-ga-maa," an Anishinaabe word which means "singing water."
+The village is located on the northeast shore of Portage Lake and is surrounded by Onekama Township.
+The town's name is derived from Ona-ga-maa, an Anishinaabe word which means "singing water".